willmoranodc/odc-wireframes-test/docs/onboarding.md

 # Onboarding: Getting set up with Cursor + GitHub

 Welcome.
-This guide walks you through everything you need to work on an R4 client project, assuming you've never used Git or GitHub before.
+This guide walks you through everything you need to work on a client project, assuming you've never used Git or GitHub before.
 Take it slow — the first-time setup is about 20 minutes, but after that you'll rarely think about it again.

 By the end of this guide, you'll be able to: